dinoperovic/django-salesman/docs/releases/unreleased.rst

 -------

 - Make basket merge a transaction.
-- When saving order in wagtail, stay on order edit page.
+- When saving order in wagtail, stay on the order edit page.

 Fixed
 -----